OGD311/TubeIT/README.md

 ## Known Issues
 - If the user has Asseto Corsa installed they will get a warning about 'TubeIT.pdb' - Clicking yes will open the TubeIT (and not open AC)
 - When starting with saved avatars, they will load as small images; this can be fixed by clicking 'Start'
+- Program softlocks if user attempts to start without loading any images